 Firearm Ownership Restricted Due to an Order of Protection

+Some people have asked us the question can you be restricted from owning a firearm as a result of an Order of Protection in Arizona.
+The short answer is yes.
 A judge may order a defendant to turn over his or her firearms if the judge finds the defendant poses a credible threat to the plaintiff or other protected persons.
 The person subject to such an order must surrender his or her firearms to a local law enforcement agency.

-You may, however, request the return of your firearms after the protective order expires or may seek a hearing before that order expires to allow you to obtain the return of your firearms.You should, however, consult with an attorney because there are serious implications to your right to possess any firearm should you request a hearing on the Order of Protection and you lose.
+You may, however, request the return of your firearms after the protective order expires or may seek a hearing to overturn the Order of Protection before that order expires to allow you to obtain the return of your firearms.You should, however, consult with an attorney because there are serious implications to your right to possess any firearm should you request a hearing on the Order of Protection and you lose.

 Contact Our Scottsdale Order of Protection Attorneys

-Contact us today or call us at (480)305-8300 to schedule your consultation our Scottsdale Arizona order of protection attorneys regarding an AZ order of protection or any other Arizona family law matter.
+Contact us today or call us at (480)305-8300 to schedule your consultation our Scottsdale and Phoenix Arizona order of protection attorneys regarding an Arizona order of protection or any other Arizona family law matter.